on2-dev/nasc-vscode-mac-touchbar/README.md

 - "nasc-touchbar.goToDefinition": (default _true_) Go to the function or variable definition
 - "nasc-touchbar.addCursorAbove": (default _false_) Add a cursor in the line above
-- "nasc-touchbar.addCursorBellow": (default _true_) Add a cursor in the line bellow
+- "nasc-touchbar.addCursorBelow": (default _true_) Add a cursor in the line below
 - "nasc-touchbar.toggleSidebar": (default _false_) Toggles the sidebar
 - "nasc-touchbar.togglePanel": (default _true_) Toggles the panel in the bottom of the editor
 - "nasc-touchbar.showCommands": (default _true_) Shows the _run command_ prompt